 You can use these plotters for vinyl signage, decals, stickers, and heat transfer materials.

-If you want to print designs you have to use standard sizes of media.
-The excess rectangle of paper around your design is unnecessary.
-You can use a cutting plotters to trim out your design.
+If you want to make vinyl stickers or signs you have to use standard sizes of media.
+Then you can use a cutting plotter to trim the excess paper around your design.

 Vinyl cutters trim around the image, which makes your design stand out more on t-shirts, signs, stickers, and decals.